 Although this doesn’t necessarily mean that anything compostable is suitable for the bin.
 If you have significant amounts of grass cuttings, shrub clippings, leaves, plants and weeds, cut flowers or small quantities of windfall fruits, then a brown bin is definitely something to consider.
 However, remember to keep out kitchen waste, anything plastic, animal waste, soil, stones, bricks, rubble and branches or tree stumps over 4 inches (7.5cm) in diameter, as these are just not suitable.

-The 240-litre container is collected fortnightly throughout the year – between Tuesday and Friday – from 7am onwards.
-But, weather-permitting – especially during the winter months – collections may be suspended to allow other arrangements to be made for general waste and recycling.
+The 240-litre container is collected fortnightly throughout the year – between Tuesday and Friday – from 7 am onwards.
+But with inclement weather collections may be suspended to allow other arrangements to be made for general waste and recycling.

 With this home collection service in place, it means that after you put your garden waste in the bin, your work is done.
 There is no need to take a trip to the tip or mess up your car.
 Plus, without the additional drive, you carbon footprint is sure to decrease, making you even more eco-friendly.
 It’s a win-win!

-If, for any reason, your bin has not been emptied, it will receive a tag explaining the reason and what to do next.
+If your brown bin has not been emptied, it will receive a tag explaining the reason and what to do next.
 Also, it is important to be mindful of the weight of your bin and try not to overfill it.
 The local authorities reserve the right not to collect a bin if they see it as liable to cause damage to either the crew or the bin itself.

-Also, as these are bins are purchased; it is the responsibility of the owner.
+Also, as these brown bins are purchased; it is the responsibility of the owner.
 If it is lost or stolen, the local authorities will not replace it.
-Also, as this service is supplied by the local authorities, the fee is reviewed annually – lasting from 1st April to 31st March – and may increase.
+Also, as this service is supplied by the local authorities, the fee is reviewed annually.
+Usually lasting from 1st April to 31st March – and may increase.

 For some of you reading, you may be thinking ‘I can’t get one of these bins.’
 But, don’t fret.
 There is another option as garden sacks may be available to buy.
-However, if you leave these to be collected, they are done so alongside the grey/black bins/sacks, which unfortunately means that this garden waste is sent to the landfill.
+However, these are collected alongside the grey/black bins/sacks, unfortunately means that this garden waste is sent to the landfill.

 So there you have it, everything you need to know about the infamous brown bin.
-If you think you might be interested in one, check out your local authorities’ website for more information.
-Or, if you are the independent type, you could even purchase your own outdoor bin to create and store compost at home!
+If you think you might be interested in one, check your local authorities’ website for more information.
+Or, you could even purchase your own outdoor bin to create and store compost at home!
 If you have enjoyed this check out other helpful tips on our blog.